Wreaths and crowns in antiquity: Function

 As can be inferred from Apuleius's The Golden Ass and Aristophanes's Plutus, to wear a wreath was a sign of distinction, and an assault on a wreath's wearer was considered especially blameworthy.
 According to Tertullian's De corona, the wearing of wreaths was an ancient practice.
-Indeed, it was rare for religious rites and cult practices to omit the wearing of wreaths.
+Indeed, for religious rites and cult practices to omit the wearing of wreaths was rare.
 Priests wore wreaths for the performance of sacrifices, as did other participants in the ceremony and the sacrificial victim.
 Similarly, altars, statues, and religious buildings and accoutrements could all be wreathed.
 Wreaths were sacred objects, and removing one and disposing of it could not be done casually or without due reverence, neither could an unauthorized person wear one without committing sacrilege.

 Different wreaths were worn, depending on the god or goddess to be propitiated.
 Laurel wreaths were appropriate Apollo and his father Zeus (Jupiter), as well as for Aphrodite (Venus).
 The mother-and-daughter fertility goddesses Demeter and Persephone (Ceres and Proserpina) were honoured with crowns of ears of corn.
 The cult of Dionysus (Bacchus) was associated with wreaths of ivy and vines.

 Besides sacrificial rituals, festival rites of marriage, birth, and death all involved wreaths.
 As in Catullus's Poem 61 and Apuleius's The Golden Ass, couples to be married were both wreathed on the occasion.
 To mark the occasion of a new birth, the household would hang a wreath of olive or wool on the door.
-As part of ancient funerary practice, the death were wreathed, funerary urns were wreathed, and wreaths were lain on and within tombs.
+As part of ancient funerary practice, the dead were wreathed, funerary urns were wreathed, and wreaths were laid on and within tombs.
 Euripides's The Trojan Women, Athenaeus's Deipnosophistae, and Pliny's Natural History all include references to the dead as wreathed, while Pliny even mentions a raven, celebrated talking as a talking bird, being awarded wreaths at its lavish funeral.
 Funerary monuments might be painted with wreaths as well as hung with them, and from the Hellenistic period, wreaths awarded to the deceased during a lifetime could be carved on the monument marking the grave.